Freight Shipping from Richmond to St. Louis

 How much does it cost to ship freight from Richmond to St. Louis?

-Full truckload (FTL) rates from Richmond, VA to St. Louis, MO currently range from $1,950-$2,404 for a standard dry van load over the 907-mile route.
+Full truckload (FTL) rates from Richmond, VA to St. Louis, MO currently range $1,950-$2,404 (roughly $2.18-$2.67 per mile over 907 miles).
 LTL shipments typically cost $699-$1,171 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Richmond to St. Louis?

-Standard FTL transit from Richmond to St. Louis is approximately 16 hrs by truck over 907 miles.
+Standard FTL transit from Richmond to St. Louis is approximately 16 hrs by truck over 907 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Richmond Terminal to BNSF St. Louis Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Richmond to St. Louis freight?